Tyriar/vscode-shell-launcher/README.md

 - shell: Path to the executable that launches the shell
 - args: (Optional) An array of arguments to be passed to the shell on startup
 - label: (Optional) Displayed in the shellLauncher dropdown menu
-- launchNamed: (Optional) Displayed in the terminal dropdown menu
+- launchName: (Optional) Displayed in the terminal dropdown menu, note that this is static and replaces the default terminal name that changes based on the program being run

 Here is an example shell which will launch `bash` as a login shell (`bash -l`) on Linux: